min2ha/ukwa-site/content/target/44494/index.en.md

   "start_date": "2016-07-21T11:00:00Z"
 }

-# An Seotal - The Gaelic Terminology Database

 ‘An Seotal’ is an on-line terminology database, particularly aimed at Gaelic-medium subject teaching in the secondary school, but with provision for and accessible to all other users.